 After the ceremony

-At the end of the ceremony, the procession will move to the foyer, where you can join your guests.
-You may keep your robe for 45 minutes after the conclusion of the ceremony, after which you must bring it to the robe return area of the Shaw Centre.
+- At the end of the ceremony, the procession will move to the foyer, where you can join your guests.
+You may keep your robe for 45 minutes after the conclusion of the ceremony, after which you must bring it to the robe return area to the foyer on level 1 of the Shaw Centre.